johandersson/.LOG-hog/src/resources/help.md

 ## Editing Log Entries:
 - **Edit Date/Time**: Right-click on a log entry and select "Edit Date/Time" to change its timestamp.
 Enter the new date and time in the format HH:mm yyyy-MM-dd.
 - **Delete Entry**: Right-click and select "Delete Entry" to remove a log entry after confirmation.
 - **Copy to Clipboard**: Right-click and select "Copy Entry to Clipboard" to copy the timestamp and content to the clipboard.
+You can also use Ctrl+C while editing entries or viewing the full log.
 For security, copied content is automatically cleared after the configured timeout (see Clipboard Security settings).

 ## Link to URLs and files:
 - Easily create clickable links to websites and local files within your log entries.
 These are visible in the Full log formatted view of the log file.